 The project, which will see the companies collaborating with MKM Health, faces the challenge of interfacing with different systems containing disparate data qualities.

 “The implementation will leverage existing HL7 and web service interfaces that have previously been deployed across the state.
 The use and definition of standard code sets will also be a challenge, especially across the different source systems that are used across the state.
 Data quality across existing systems is expected to vary considerably and a rollout plan is being created in order to manage the onboarding process,” Dembo said.

-The outcome in two years will be an integrated data sharing network that revolutionise current practices and benefit patient safety.
+The outcome in two years will be an integrated data sharing network that revolutionises current practices and benefits patient safety.

 “Coordinated, patient-centered care relies on seamlessly orchestrated access to data.
 Disparate information trapped in silos across multiple systems and settings hinders data quality, resulting in suboptimal health outcomes and avoidable costs of care.
 Access to comprehensive patient data is essential for driving informed clinical decision-making and delivering care quality and efficiency.”